Merzasphor/MWSE/docs/source/lua/type/tes3magicSourceInstance.rst

     The type of object.
 Maps to values in tes3.objectType.

 `projectile`_ (`tes3mobileProjectile`_)
+    Read-only.
 No description available.

 `source`_ (`tes3alchemy`_, `tes3enchantment`_, `tes3spell`_)
+    Read-only.
 No description available.

 `sourceMod`_ (`string`_)
     The filename of the mod that owns this object.

 `sourceType`_ (`number`_)
+    Read-only.
 Shows if the source is a spell, enchantment, or alchemy.

 `state`_ (`number`_)
     Shows if the state is pre-cast, cast, beginning, working, ending, retired, etc.

 `target`_ (`tes3reference`_)
+    Read-only.
 No description available.

 `timestampCastBegin`_ (`number`_)
     No description available.